jonathan-poole/qs-admin-guide/docs/asset_management/custom_properties.md

 [![check_new_custom_properties_native_6.png](images/check_new_custom_properties_native_6.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/check_new_custom_properties_native_6.png)

-If any security rules are using this rule, they will be visible, and you can then explore the rule and confirm whether it is enabled or disabled.
+If any security rules are using this rule, they will be visible, so the rule can then be explored to confirm whether it is enabled or disabled.

 [![check_new_custom_properties_native_7.png](images/check_new_custom_properties_native_7.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/check_new_custom_properties_native_7.png)